wunsor/210-Project/README.md

 - As a user, I want an option to load a list of participating swimmers and their events and best times.

 An example of text with **bold** and *italic* fonts.

+**Instructions for End User**
+- how to add an X to a Y
+- how to generate the first of the two additional actions
+- how to generate the second of the two additional required actions
+- where to find the visual component that was added
+- how to save the state of the applicaiton to file
+- how to load the state of the application from file